 Also look for special toys you may want to take along, like sand toys for a beach trip.
 Dollar stores often have the perfect items at low prices so you don’t break the bank.

-As you’re stocking up on all of these essentials, make sure you have a place to keep them.
+As you’re stocking up on essentials, make sure you have a place to store them.
 Create a box, or bin, in your garage or basement specifically for your vacation supplies so it’s easy to pack when the time comes.
 That way your hard work will not only save you money, but will also save you time as you get everyone ready to head out on vacation.